10 Things You Must Do As You Enter Your Cruise Cabin

-You have to get to the port, check-in, drop off your bags, find your stateroom, and then there is finally the best part: opening the door to what will be your accommodation for the next few days.
+Embarkation day on a cruise is always tricky.
+You have to get to the port, check-in, drop off your bags, find your cabin, and then there’s the best part: opening the door to see where you’ll be staying for the next few days.

 However, when you enter the cabin, there are still a few things to do and organize.